Overcome ATS Resume Myths to Boost Job Search Success

 - Demonstrate proficiency with keywords, skills, and job requirements by sharing these in context and with a rich assortment of metrics.
 It is one thing to include a keyword and another thing entirely to provide proof of ability.

-Finally, keep in mind that the best way to ‘beat the system’ is to work around ATS whenever possible.
+Finally, keep in mind that the best way to increase the chances of your resume being read is to work around ATS whenever possible.

-Online job applications yield a very low ROI for job seekers.
+Online job applications often yield low ROI for job seekers.
 Increased success strategies include networking and referrals – so diversify your job search tactics and pursue multiple avenues when seeking a new job (don’t rely exclusively on job boards).
-Make good use of your DESIGN resume and get it in front of people…because at the end of the day, people hire people!
+Make good use of your nice looking resume and get it in front of people…because at the end of the day, people hire people!